apache/trafficcontrol/docs/source/glossary.rst

 	Cache Group
 	Cache Groups
 		A group of caching HTTP proxy servers that together create a combined larger cache using consistent hashing.
 Traffic Router treats all servers in a :dfn:`Cache Group` as though they are in the  same :term:`Physical Location`, though they are in fact only in the same general area.
-A :dfn:`Cache Group` has one single set of geographical coordinates even if the :term:`cache server`\ s that make up the :dfn:`Cache Group` are actually in :term:`Physical Location`\ s.
-The :term:`cache server`\ s in a :dfn:`Cache Group` are not aware of the other :term:`cache server`\ s in the group - there is no clustering software or communications between :term:`cache server`\ s in a :dfn:`Cache Group`.
+A :dfn:`Cache Group` has one single set of geographical coordinates even if the :term:`cache servers` that make up the :dfn:`Cache Group` are actually in :term:`Physical Locations`.
+The :term:`cache servers` in a :dfn:`Cache Group` are not aware of the other :term:`cache servers` in the group - there is no clustering software or communications between :term:`cache servers` in a :dfn:`Cache Group`.

   		There are two basic types of :dfn:`Cache Groups`: EDGE_LOC and MID_LOC ("LOC" being short for "location" - a holdover from when :dfn:`Cache Groups` were called "Cache Locations).
 Traffic Control is a two-tiered system, where the clients get directed to the Edge-tier (EDGE_LOC) :dfn:`Cache Group`.
 On cache miss, the :term:`cache server` in the Edge-tier :dfn:`Cache Group` obtains content from a Mid-tier (MID_LOC) :dfn:`Cache Group`, rather than the origin, which is shared with multiple Edge-tier :dfn:`Cache Groups`.
 Edge-tier :dfn:`Cache Groups` are configured to have a single "parent" :dfn:`Cache Group`, but in general Mid-tier :dfn:`Cache Groups` have many "children".